Audiobook production is a great way to turn your written book into a recorded narrated audiobook.

 Fill in details below

 Frequently Asked Questions

 If you’re looking for an audiobook production recording, then you’ve come to the right place.
 We have over 20 years experience in working for the biggest brands and broadcasters in radio and have produced thousands of hours of audio for independent clients as well as programmes for the BBC.

 What STUDIO FACILITIES DO YOU HAVE?

 We have a professional recording studio with an independent (sound proofed) voice-over booth.
-Our studio includes ISDN, Skype, Source Connect Pro and a Telephone Patch for recording voice overs and actors at other locations across the globe.
+Our studio includes all modern technology to connect online via Source Connect Pro or Telephone Patch for recording voice overs and actors at other locations across the globe.
 This is ideal for when a voice we recorded locally needs to re-read bits but is no longer in our area.

 Do you help with distribution?

 Yes, but even self-published authors use their own distribution channels now.
 The main one is ACX which is owned and ran by Audible who have around a 40% share of the marketplace.
 If you don’t know where to start, we will point you in the right direction.

 How long does A book take to record?